 In an article for the Financial Times, Bruno Berreta, leader of logistics research at Cushman, warned that the UK could run out of storage space within a year.
 With increasing demand, it only follows that the price for such highly sought-after space is likely to increase, too.

-If you are currently renting a storage unit, or planning to in the near future, it may be a good idea to ask your facility whether they will offer you a fixed rate to avoid an unexpected price hike in the future.
-If you are renting storage space long-term for an online business, however, an increase in rental prices may just be another business cost to factor in.
+If you are currently renting a storage unit or planning to in the near future, it may be a good idea to ask your facility whether they will offer you a fixed rate to avoid an unexpected price hike in the future.
+If you are renting storage space long-term for an online business, however, increasing rental prices may just be another business cost to factor in.

 What you need to know about renting a self-storage unit

-Whether you’re using a storage unit to store products for your online business, or are storing your belongings during a house move, there’s a few things you may want to consider to keep the cost of renting your unit down while also keeping the items stored safe.
+Whether you’re using a storage unit to store products for your online business or are storing your belongings during a house move, there are a few things you may want to consider to keep the cost of renting your unit down while also keeping the items stored safely.

 - Shop around for the best quote: Self-storage is a competitive industry, so don’t take the first quote you receive at face value.
 Shop around a couple of facilities to find the fairest price for your needs but remember, the cheapest offer isn’t always the best quality.
 Find out more about what to look for in a self-storage facility here.